GDQuest/godot-steering-ai-framework/docs/quickstart.md

 # Godot Steering Toolkit #

 In the 1990s, [Craig Reynolds](http://www.red3d.com/cwr/) developed algorithms for common AI behaviors.
 They allowed AI agents to seek out or flee from a target, follow a pre-defined path, or face in a particular direction.
-They were simple, repeatable tasks that could be broken down into a programming algorith which made them easy to reuse, maintain and extend.
+They were simple, repeatable tasks that could be broken down into a programming algorithms which made them easy to reuse, maintain, combine and extend.

-While an AI agent's next action is decided by decision making and planning algorithms, steering behaviors dictate how it will move from one frame to the next.
-They look at what information is available and calculate where the agent should move at that moment.
+While an AI agent's next action is based on decision making and planning algorithms, steering behaviors dictate how it will move from one frame to the next.
+They use available information and calculate where to move at that moment.

 Joining these systems together can give complex and graceful movement while also being more efficient than complex path finding algorithms like A\*.